seismicrna.align package

 Name the reverse strand of a reference.

-seismicrna.align.write.fq_pipeline(fq_inp: FastqUnit, fasta: Path, bowtie2_index: Path, *, out_dir: Path, tmp_dir: Path, keep_tmp: bool, fastp: bool, fastp_5: bool, fastp_3: bool, fastp_w: int, fastp_m: int, fastp_poly_g: str, fastp_poly_g_min_len: int, fastp_poly_x: bool, fastp_poly_x_min_len: int, fastp_adapter_trimming: bool, fastp_adapter_1: str, fastp_adapter_2: str, fastp_adapter_fasta: Path | None, fastp_detect_adapter_for_pe: bool, fastp_min_length: int, bt2_local: bool, bt2_discordant: bool, bt2_mixed: bool, bt2_dovetail: bool, bt2_contain: bool, bt2_score_min_e2e: str, bt2_score_min_loc: str, bt2_i: int, bt2_x: int, bt2_gbar: int, bt2_l: int, bt2_s: str, bt2_d: int, bt2_r: int, bt2_dpad: int, bt2_orient: str, bt2_un: bool, min_mapq: int, min_reads: int, sep_strands: bool, f1r2_fwd: bool, rev_label: str, n_procs: int = 1) list[Path]
+seismicrna.align.write.fq_pipeline(fq_inp: FastqUnit, fasta: Path, bowtie2_index: Path, *, out_dir: Path, tmp_dir: Path, keep_tmp: bool, branches: dict[str, str], fastp: bool, fastp_5: bool, fastp_3: bool, fastp_w: int, fastp_m: int, fastp_poly_g: str, fastp_poly_g_min_len: int, fastp_poly_x: bool, fastp_poly_x_min_len: int, fastp_adapter_trimming: bool, fastp_adapter_1: str, fastp_adapter_2: str, fastp_adapter_fasta: Path | None, fastp_detect_adapter_for_pe: bool, fastp_min_length: int, bt2_local: bool, bt2_discordant: bool, bt2_mixed: bool, bt2_dovetail: bool, bt2_contain: bool, bt2_score_min_e2e: str, bt2_score_min_loc: str, bt2_i: int, bt2_x: int, bt2_gbar: int, bt2_l: int, bt2_s: str, bt2_d: int, bt2_r: int, bt2_dpad: int, bt2_orient: str, bt2_un: bool, seed: int | None, min_mapq: int, min_reads: int, sep_strands: bool, f1r2_fwd: bool, rev_label: str, num_cpus: int = 1) Path

 Run all stages of the alignment pipeline for one FASTQ file or one pair of mated FASTQ files.

-seismicrna.align.write.fqs_pipeline(fq_units: list[FastqUnit], main_fasta: Path, *, max_procs: int, out_dir: Path, tmp_dir: Path, keep_tmp: bool, **kwargs) list[Path]
+seismicrna.align.write.fqs_pipeline(fq_units: list[FastqUnit], main_fasta: Path, *, num_cpus: int, tmp_dir: Path, **kwargs) list[Path]

 Run all stages of alignment for one or more FASTQ files or pairs of mated FASTQ files.